camunda/camunda-8-js-sdk/README.md

 This is the official Camunda 8 JavaScript SDK.
 It is written in TypeScript and runs on Node.js.
 See details on why [this is not in a web browser](https://github.com/camunda-community-hub/camunda-8-js-sdk/issues/79)).

+# What does "supported" mean?

+This is the official supported-by-Camunda Nodejs SDK for Camunda Platform 8.

+The Node.js SDK will not always support all features of Camunda Platform 8 immediately upon their release.
+Complete API coverage for a platform release will lag behind the platform release.

+Prioritisation of implementing features is influenced by customer demand.

 ## Using the SDK in your project

 Install the SDK as a dependency: